Great mid-liner offers excellent quality and comfort

 Built into the hand rest on the central control panel, the touchpad enables drivers to control all the functions in the same way we use smartphones and tablets.
 It also allows letters and numbers to be entered using the handwriting recognition tool – similar to the set-up we’ve seen on the Audi A3.

-The display unit will be available for the first time as a seven-inch screen as standard with an 8.4-inch screen available as you move up the range.
+The display unit will be available for the first time as a 7.0-inch screen as standard with an 8.4-inch screen available as you move up the range.

 There's a new optional GPS-based air conditioning system too.
 This can sense changes in environment such as entering a tunnel and change the characteristics of the air-conditioning accordingly.